javipalanca/simfleet/docs/usage.rst

     Every time than a bullet is pulsing means that the agent is moving.

-When a transport is moving it's also shown in the GUI the path that the transport is folowing.
-The color of the path indicates the type of movement than the transport is doing.
+When a transport is moving it's also shown in the GUI the path that the transport is following.
+The color of the path indicates the type of movement that the transport is doing.
 A yellow path indicates that the transport is going to pick up the customer.
 On the other hand, a blue path indicates that the transport is taking the customer to his destination.